Consequences of Narcotics Addiction

 Mindset & Motivations

-Besides the physical dependency that comes with continued drug use, narcotics addictions breed a psychological dependency that overpowers a person’s motivations and overall mindset.
+Besides physical dependency that develops with continued drug use, narcotics addiction breeds a psychological dependency that overpowers a person’s motivations and overall mindset.
 Narcotics activate the brain’s reward system, which regulates learning processes and determines what motivates a person to act.

 With ongoing use, this reward system comes to associate drug use with survival.
 At this point, a person actually believes he or she needs the drug’s effects to cope with everyday life.